 Another option for a motel is the Airport Motel X. They are also in a safe area.
 Their price varies from $45 to $50 @ night for rooms that sleep 2 or 3 people, ($5 per person for extra people) which includes a cereal breakfast.
 Their website is www.airportxmanagua.com Their email is firstname.lastname@example.org Alex speaks English and if you tell him you are with our mission he will give you a discount for groups.
 The number is 505-2225-4430 and they speak some English.
-There is a $5 charge to pick the group up at the airport.
+There is a $5 charge to pick you up at the airport.

 You can stay in our rented house with us, where we stay when we go to Waspam.
-We ask for $15 @ person per night to help pay for the rent.
+We ask for $10 @ person per night to help pay for the rent.
 Or you can stay at a small motel for $35 a night per room for 2.

 Also since we operate strictly on funds given for ministering to the poor, we ask if you would consider helping with your food costs at our house with $10 @ day per person.